“All truly great thoughts are conceived by walking.”

 The research has been spread all around the Internet, with the message being just that: walking makes you more creative.

-And nobody has yet to explore exactly why walking improves creativity.
+Nobody has yet to fully explore exactly why walking improves creativity.

 In their article, Oppezzo and Schwartz state, quite scientifically: “How…might one explain the effect of walking?
 The explanation will eventually comprise a complex casual pathway that extends from the physical act of walking to the physiological changes to the proximal cognitive processes.
 These studies eliminated alternatives but did not isolate mechanisms.”